sora-xor/sora-docs/src/tbcd.md

-While not operating at the official token bonding curve price, TBCD still acts as a form of “training wheels” for the SORA economy, where the token bonding curve can be activated and build up some assets, selling XOR via a primary market at a premium to the free-floating secondary market.
+While not operating at the official token bonding curve price, TBCD still acts as a form of “training wheels” for the SORA economy, where the token bonding curve can be activated and used to build up some assets, selling XOR via a primary market at a premium to the free-floating secondary market.